Are you looking for the best beach reads of all time? Check out these summer reads for a chilling beach experience.

-I asked my favorite bloggers, bookstagrammers, and Goodreads friends for their top beach reads for guys and girls that will help readers chill out and beat the summer heat.
-Throughout this eclectic list, I dare you to not find a book with a cooler theme.
+I asked my favorite bloggers, bookstagrammers, and Goodreads friends for their best beach reads ever that will help you chill out and beat the summer heat.
+Throughout this eclectic list, I dare you to not find a few great summer books with a cooler theme.

 I Let You Go by Clare Mackintosh

-Beach Reads Submission By Haley Gibson of Hayley’s Travel Journal
+Beach Reads Submission By Haley Gibson of Backpacking Bookworm

 Cool Of With A Rain Shower